-While the dynamics of intimate partner violence in LGBTQ relationships are the same as those in heterosexual relationships, there are unique tactics abusers can use in an LGBTQ relationship that are related to how society treats the LGBTQ community (homophobia and heterosexism).
-This includes:
+While the dynamics of intimate partner violence in LGBTQ relationships are the same as those in heterosexual relationships, homophobia, heterosexism and transphobia offer unique tactics abusers can use and create extra barriers for victims/survivors.

-Threatening to “out” partner if they have not publicly revealed their sexual identity, which could mean losing friends, not being accepted in their faith communities, and experiencing discrimination at work.
+- Threaten to “out” their partner if they have not publicly revealed their sexual orientation or gender identity, which could mean losing friends, not being accepted in their faith communities, and experiencing discrimination at work.